-Paul Bessire, who built the Predictalator, is one of the foremost authorities on mathematically modeling and analyzing all sports.
-For more than nine years since earning his Master's degree in Quantitative Analysis (with a focus on Finance and Sports), he has turned what was his longtime hobby of predicting and writing about sports outcomes into his full-time profession.
+Paul Bessire is one of the foremost authorities on mathematically modeling and analyzing all sports.
+For more than ten years since earning his Master's degree in Quantitative Analysis (with a focus on Finance and Sports), he has turned what was his longtime hobby of predicting and writing about sports outcomes into his full-time profession.

-For the 2009 NFL season, Paul also bested over 100 prognosticators in the inaugural Richard Gardner Pro Football Pick'em (against the spread) contest.
+For the 2009 NFL season, Paul also bested over 100 professional prognosticators in the inaugural Richard Gardner Pro Football Pick'em contest.

 PredictionMachine.com is Paul Bessire's latest endeavor, which features the Predictalator – the most in-depth, state-of-the-art sports prediction software ever created.

 Before using statistics to forecast game outcomes professionally, Paul was always working on ways to apply the financial modeling and predictive methods he learned while graduating in Finance and Quantitative Analysis as an undergraduate student.
 A Master's degree in Quantitative Analysis, where Paul penned the thesis, Measuring Individual and Team Effectiveness in the NBA Through Multivariate Regression, led Paul away from the world of finance, to the interesting and ever-evolving world of sports analysis, where past performance can be more indicative of future outcomes and talking about the job is a lot more fun.
 Many of the same principles with which Paul excelled in school related to effective business and financial strategies have even stronger applications to sports.